Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Mechanical.md

 Diffuser showed good effectiveness, both at reducing the intenisty of light directly ahead of the lights and at increasing the intensity of light at angles perpendicular to the board.

-Qualitatively, it was easier to read a book when the diffuser was attached, and shadows has less sharp edges.
+Qualitatively, it was easier to read a book when the diffuser was attached, and shadows had less sharp edges.

 <img src="assets/Benylight_direct_readings.png" alt="Alt Text" width="700" height="auto" >